NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Assessments/Assignment-1/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md

 #### 3.1.1 Identified Stakeholders

-Below are the identified stakeholders participating in gathering information and also assess the risks and the techniques used.
+Below are the identified stakeholders participants and techniques used to assess and gather information.

 ##### Participants